polkascan/py-substrate-metadata-docs/docs/bajun/nft.md

 ### clear_collection_metadata
 Clear the metadata for a collection.

-Origin must be either `ForceOrigin` or `Signed` and the sender should be the Owner of the `collection`.
+Origin must be either `ForceOrigin` or `Signed` and the sender should be the Admin of the `collection`.

 Any deposit is freed for the collection&\#x27;s owner.